PythonJedi/yew/Algebraic Types for Java Programmers.md

 The most important part of Sum is that any instance of Sum only has one of its two possible 'spaces' filled.
 Thus Sum represents the type that could be either A or B, but not both at the same time.
 This is in contrast to Product which must have both spaces filled at construction.
-Also notice that Sum has two was to wrap a value as a Sum, while Product has two ways to unwrap a product into a value.
+Also notice that Sum has two ways to wrap a value as a Sum, while Product has two ways to unwrap a product into a value.
 This kind of relationship where two things are related with components reversed is known in mathematics as duality, and we'll be exploring it for the